Norwegian Fjords

 How to Get There

-• Train: Bargon Railway and Flame Railways claims beautiful routes.
+• Train: Bargon Railway and Flame Railways claim beautiful routes.

 • Ferry: Coastal Ghats and Hartigruton Cruises give fjord access.